DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 1. Create a Python 3.9 Lambda function using `aws-dd-forwarder-<VERSION>.zip` from the latest [releases][101].
 2. Save your [Datadog API key][102] in AWS Secrets Manager, set environment variable `DD_API_KEY_SECRET_ARN` with the secret ARN on the Lambda function, and add the `secretsmanager:GetSecretValue` permission to the Lambda execution role.
 3. If you need to forward logs from S3 buckets, add the `s3:GetObject` permission to the Lambda execution role.
 4. Set the environment variable `DD_ENHANCED_METRICS` to `false` on the Forwarder.
-This stops the Forwarder from generating enhanced metrics itself, but it will still forward custom metrics from other lambdas.
+This stops the Forwarder from generating enhanced metrics from other lambdas.
 5. Some AWS accounts are configured such that triggers will not automatically create resource-based policies allowing Cloudwatch log groups to invoke the forwarder.
 Reference the [CloudWatchLogPermissions][103] to see which permissions are required for the forwarder to be invoked by Cloudwatch Log Events.
 6. [Configure triggers][104].
 7. Create an S3 bucket, and set environment variable `DD_S3_BUCKET_NAME` to the bucket name.
 Also provide `s3:GetObject`, `s3:PutObject`, and `s3:DeleteObject` permissions on this bucket to the Lambda execution role.
 This bucket is used to store the Lambda tags cache.